makrai/notes/bommasani20-contextld-reduction-static-acl.md

 ## 5.2 Results

-Inspired by the results of Nissim+ (2020), in this work we transparently report social bias in existing static embeddings as well as the embeddings we produce In particular, we exhaustively report the measured bias for all 3542 valid (pretrained model, layer, social attribute, bias definition, target word list) 5-tuples — all possible combinations of static embeddings and bias measures considered.
-The results for models beyond BERT appear in Figures 11–18
+* Inspired by the results of Nissim+ (2020), in this work we transparently
+  * results for models beyond BERT appear in Figures 11–18
 * We specifically report results for
   * binary gender (male, female),
   * two-class religion (Christianity, Islam) and